-The NTMA Training Centers support and endorse the Federal Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendments of 1989.
-The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or abuse of alcohol by a student on Training Center property or as part of any Training Center activity is prohibited.
-Any student of the Training Centers found to be abusing alcohol or using, possessing, manufacturing or distributing controlled substances in violation of the law on the Training Centers property or at any Training Centers events shall be subject to disciplinary action.
-Students who violate this policy may be subject to suspension and/or expulsion from the NTMA Training Centers.
+NTMA Machinist Career College supports and endorses the Federal Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendments of 1989.

+The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or abuse of alcohol by a student on NTMA property or as part of any NTMA activity is prohibited.
+Any student of NTMA Machinist Career College found to be abusing alcohol or using, possessing, manufacturing or distributing controlled substances in violation of the law on NTMA property or at any NTMA events shall be subject to disciplinary action.
+Students who violate this policy may be subject to suspension and/or expulsion from NTMA Machinist Career College.